Dhruvil5995/trend_analysis/README.md

 ## Project Structure

-- `trainmodel.py`: Script to train the model and save it using joblib.
+- `trainmodel.py`: Script to train and save the model using joblib.
 - `main1.py`: Script to load the model and visualize the predictions.
 - `fast.py`: FastAPI application with an endpoint to predict future sales.
 - `test_api.py`: Script to test the API using the `requests` library.